gipi/teardown/MiraScreen/README.md

 As indicated in this [page](http://www.iezvu.com/download_tool.php?&l=en) it's possible to activate the flashing mode shorting pins 19 and 20 (right side, bottom to up) each other and then apply power.

+From some hints (like the update program library) I think the device is going to use the ``ADFU`` (Actions Device Firmware Update) protocol like [this](https://github.com/96boards-bubblegum/linaro-adfu-tool).

 After that the device is seen as

 ```